lilidl-nft/lilidl-nft/README.md

 👋 Hi there!, I’m @lilidl-nft.

-- 🌱 Currently, I'm learning Java and Dart.
+- 🌱 Currently, I'm learning Python and AI.

 - 🎓 I'm always looking for new ways to learn and grow professionally.